kristingreenslit/GA-Project-1-Game-App/README.md

 There is also an attribute added to each button to disable it after it's been clicked.
 Before this line of code was introduced, a user was able to click on the same button twice, which evaluated incorrectly as a win.

 ##### Features to Add:
-- "Play Again" button that would clear the tiles and scramble their order
+- Button that would scramble the order of the tiles

 ##### Disclaimer: